adamdonen/champion/index.md

 ---

-## **Final Thoughts**
+<br></br>

-And so, with my name etched into **Avery Cundill league history**, I will leave you with this: this wasn’t just a victory — it was a masterclass.
-You weren’t just beaten: you were dominated.
+And so, with my name etched into Avery Cundill league history forever, I will leave you with this: I am the best at fantasy football and you all suck.

-**Draft smarter, spend your FAAB, and pray to the Fantasy Gods I don’t repeat.
-My ego will be unbearable.**

 Until next season, gentlemen:

 ## Adam Donen
-## I Read The Book Manager*
+## I Read The Book Manager
-## 2024 Avery Cundill League Champion*
+## 2024 Avery Cundill League Champion & Your Father